Board Members American Muslim Institute

 Mr. Karim Khayati

 Khayati is a native of Tunisia.
 He received his bachelor of science degree from the Institut des Hautes Etudes Commerciales Carthage-Tunisia and moved to the United States in 1998, where he received his MBA from Creighton University.
-Khayati has made his home in the Omaha community ever since, raising his three children here with his wife, Olfa.
+Khayati has made his home in the Omaha community ever since, raising his four children here with his wife, Olfa.

 Farhan Khan has been on the AMI board since 2011 and now serves as treasurer.
 He also serves as a board member of the Tri-Faith Initiative of Omaha and is involved in many community organizations.